ubcgif/2021-oldenburg-etal-tle-disc/paper/DISC_Retrospective_final.md

 ---
-title: Geophysical Electromagnetics: A retrospective, DISC 2017, and a look forward
+title: 'Geophysical Electromagnetics: A retrospective, DISC 2017, and a look forward'

 abstract: |
   Geophysical electromagnetics (EM) plays an important role in mineral exploration and is increasingly being used to help solve other problems of relevance to society.
 In this article we reflect, from our perspective at University of British Columbia (UBC), on the development of EM geophysics over the years and on our attempts to enhance its understanding, and its visibility and usefulness to the community.
 The availability of open-source resources, and a shift within the EM community towards collaborative practices for sharing and creating software and educational resources, has been a driver of progress towards these goals.
 In this article we provide some background about this trajectory and how the SEG Distinguished Instructor Short Course (DISC) was a catalyst in our development of software and resources and in our broader goal of creating more collaborative connections within the EM community.

 ---

 ## Introduction